 The name “amabilis” is Latin for lovely or attractive, but P. amabilis is not such a popular bamboo species as an ornamental.
 The canes are tall and straight, and the dense foliage is attractive and useful to create a good privacy screen.
 But it’s not an easy species to find in nurseries.
 Like Arrow Bamboo, the culm sheaths tend to stay in place, well after the shoots have reached full size and the sheaths have lost their young luster, which some gardeners may consider unattractive.

-If not for its ornamental beauty, Tonkin Bamboo is a great choice for those interested in crafts and construction.
+If not for its ornamental beauty, Tonkin Bamboo produces excellent poles, which make it a great choice for crafts and construction.
 The straightness and hardness of the culms make it a useful species.
 And, most important perhaps, are the smooth nodes.

 Sometimes a bulging internode is desirable, for decorative purposes, as in the case of Walking Stick Bamboo.
 But in other instances, the smooth and unobtrusive nodes are preferable.
 Consider a curtain rod, for example.
 Those protruding nodal joints would become a real nuisance.